Teaching sports journalism at the big U these days would seem to be as valuable as starting classes on how to make a typewriter.

 @photoarmy1 Hey everyone NBC is showing live video footage of the landing right now….Neil Armstrong is about to step on the surface.

-@bgtennisnation (Brad Gilbert) Another major foot fault on NBC for not showing the 100
+@bgtennisnation (Brad Gilbert) Another major foot fault on NBC for not

 Buzz Bissinger weighed in on NBC’s tape-delay strategy this morning in his own unique way.